Overview

 Arthur G. Dowdy, Assistant Professor, Department of Teaching and Learning, College of Education and Human Development; PhD, Temple University.

-Richard M. Englert, President, Department of Policy, Organizational and Leadership Studies, College of Education and Human Development; EdD, University of California Los Angeles.
+Richard M. Englert, Professor, Department of Policy, Organizational and Leadership Studies, College of Education and Human Development; EdD, University of California Los Angeles.

 Armando X. Estrada, Professor, Department of Policy, Organizational and Leadership Studies, College of Education and Human Development; PhD, University of Texas at El Paso.